jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 ### Nginx

 Started in 2004 by Igor Sysoev, this product came out of a Russian company who found their unique web-serving needs couldn't be met by Apache.
 It is licensed under the [2 Clause BSD license](https://en.wikipedia.org/wiki/Simplified_BSD_License "2 Clause BSD").
 Apache had a memory model that was created when serving webpages in the the mid-1990s, and the nature of the web, including serving more dynamically generated pages, and information from multiple streams pushed Apache to the edge of its capability.
 Nginx was developed to overcome these limitations and solve the [C10K problem](https://en.wikipedia.org/wiki/C10k_problem "C10K").
 Nginx has the ability to do load-balancing and reverse-proxying natively.
 Nginx achieves its speed increase by sacrificing the flexibility that Apache has.

+* Ubuntu and Debian-based distros
+  * `sudo apt install nginx`
+* Red Hat-based distros
+  * `sudo dnf install nginx`
+* After install check to make sure the services have been started properly using `systemctl`
+  * Note you can't start two webservers at once -- only one service can listen on port 80 at a time
+  * Open FireFox browser inside of the Virtual machine
+  * Navigate to the URL: `http://127.0.0.1` to see the welcome page

 #### Sample HTTP site